anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     ssh -i ~/.ssh/id_rsa [USERNAME]@[EXTERNAL_IP]
     ```

-**Note:**
+> [!NOTE]

-- This method is direct and hands-on.
+> - This method is direct and hands-on.
 The Attacker is manually adding their SSH key to the VM, bypassing GCP's key management mechanisms.
-- The "Block project-wide SSH keys" option have no effect on this method.
+> - The "Block project-wide SSH keys" option have no effect on this method.
 This is because the Attacker isn't relying on GCP to propagate or manage the SSH key.
 They're adding it directly to the ~/.ssh/authorized_keys file.
-- Evades GCP-level logging associated with key additions, making their actions less visible in the platform's audit trails.
+> - Evades GCP-level logging associated with key additions, making their actions less visible in the platform's audit trails.
-- Leaves no trace of the added key in either the Instance or Project Metadata.
+> - Leaves no trace of the added key in either the Instance or Project Metadata.

 ### Method 2: Attacker adds the Public Key(s) to the Project Metadata.